buildpacks/rfcs/text/0000-graceful-stack-upgrades.md

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
-When we implement https://github.com/buildpacks/rfcs/blob/main/text/0096-remove-stacks-mixins.md the check using stack ID can be expanded to look at OS, architecture, architecture variant, distribution, and version.
+When we implement [RFC to remove stacks](https://github.com/buildpacks/rfcs/blob/main/text/0096-remove-stacks-mixins.md) the check using stack ID can be expanded to look at OS, architecture, architecture variant, distribution, and version.
 However, that should be considered out of scope for this RFC.